 Furlough and notice pay

-If an employee's dismissed while they’re on 'furlough' (temporary leave), their employer can still claim payments from HMRC's Coronavirus Job Retention Scheme during the notice period.
+From 1 December 2020, if an employee's dismissed while they're on 'furlough' (temporary leave), their employer cannot claim payments from HMRC's Coronavirus Job Retention Scheme for the employee's notice period.

-If they have a statutory notice period, notice pay must be the employee's full normal pay, even if they’ve been getting paid recently at a reduced rate due to furlough.
+If the employee has a statutory notice period, their notice pay must be their full normal pay, even if they've been getting paid at a reduced rate recently due to furlough.

 Garden leave (or gardening leave) is when an employer tells an employee not to work for all or some of their notice period.